Where will this take me?

 To qualify as an actuary in Australia, you must pass (or be exempt from) all three parts of the professional accreditation process prescribed by the Actuaries Institute (Australia).

 All of Parts I and II are covered by subjects taught during the Bachelor of Commerce (Honours) degree.
 The Actuaries Institute (Australia) administers Part III.

 The University of Melbourne is one of only seven institutions in Australia that has full accreditation from the Actuaries Institute (Australia); in addition to the Faculty of Business and Economics being designated as a Centre of Actuarial Excellence by the US Society of Actuaries.

 Graduate pathways from this major

-Completing the Accounting major means you are very well placed for further study in honours and graduate research in a range of business and economics areas.
-Research training preparation within the honours year, a postgraduate diploma or a masters degree will be required as preparation for graduate research.
+Research training within the honour’s year, a postgraduate diploma or a master’s degree will be required as preparation for further graduate research.

 If you’re interested in a pathway to academia or becoming an actuarial industry expert, you can undertake further study at Melbourne Business School.